fusion809/fusion809.github.io/Australian_education_system.md

 All qualifications at levels eight or above require at least a bachelor's degree to gain entry into.

 #### Graduate certificate, graduate diploma and honours degrees
 Each of these qualifications have an entry requirement of a bachelor's degree, some also have minimum grade point average (GPA) or weighted average mark (WAM) requirements for that bachelor's degree.
 Honours degrees and graduate diplomas typically take one year of full-time study to complete whereas graduate certificates typically take about six months to complete.
-Graduate certificates and graduate diplomas are predominantly coursework qualifications, whereas honours degrees often include a research project and end in the submission of a 10,000 to 20,000 word thesis.
+Graduate certificates and graduate diplomas are predominantly coursework qualifications, whereas honours degrees often include a research project and usually end in the submission of a 15,000 to 20,000 word thesis (UNSW Sydney, n.d.).

 Honours degrees can be completed as separate degrees or as the final year of a combined bachelor's honours degree programme.
 Honours degrees are graded as first-class honours if the student's WAM is at least 80%, division A second-class honours if the student's WAM is at least 75% and less than 80%, division B second-class honours if the student's WAM is at least 70% and less than 75% and third-class honours if the student's WAM is at least 65% and less than 70%.
 They are usually indicated in brackets as "honours" after the name of the bachelor's degree they were preceded by.
 For instance, if someone did a Bachelor of Science degree followed by an honours degree the two degrees would be indicated as "Bachelor of Science (Honours)".